 The Burl | 375 Thompson Road | theburlky.com

-The Burl may one of Lexington’s newest music venues, but its proximity to the trendy Distillery District and impressive lineup of both local and national talent has put it on the live music map as of late.
-Located inside an old restored train depot, this is “a place for music, built by musicians.
+The Burl's proximity to the trendy Distillery District and its impressive lineup of both local and national talent has put it on the live music map.
+Located inside an old restored train depot, this is “a place for music, built by musicians."

 The Green Lantern | 497 West 3rd Street | facebook.com/greenlanternbarlex